Apply and Finding a Pub

 - Turnover figures including wet, dry and machine income if the pub is transferring from our managed pubs division

 - A shadow profit and loss account (P & L).
 The shadow P & L will include details of all income streams broken down in to drink, food and other income including machines.
-This will be based at a level we expect an average-to-good licensee should perform at.
+This will be based at a level we expect a reasonably efficient operator should perform at.
 We will then provide details of cost assumptions associated with the business.
 These will include wages, utilities, rates, insurance, repairs and maintenance, and other operational costs and expenses.
 The shadow P & L report we provide is only a guide, so it is vital you take independent advice and prepare your own business plan and profit projections.

 - The terms of the supply of all amusement machines, their management and the share of income